uptrace/bun/README.md

 ## Basic example

 First we need to load some data for our [basic example](/example/basic/).
-To provide initial data we are going to use Bun [fixtures](https://bun.uptrace.dev/guide/fixtures.html):
+To provide initial data, we are going to use Bun [fixtures](https://bun.uptrace.dev/guide/fixtures.html):

 ```go
 import "github.com/uptrace/bun/dbfixture"